PyGreSQL/PyGreSQL/docs/contents/pgdb/module.rst

 are optional.
 You can also specify the parameters individually using keyword arguments, which always take precedence.
 The *host* can also contain a port if specified in the format ``'host:port'``.
 In the *opt* part of the *dsn* you can pass command-line options to the server.
+You can pass additional connection parameters using the optional *kwargs* keyword arguments.

 Example::